 Chemotherapy is the use of drugs to kill cancer cells.
 It may be given in many forms including pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
 Some healthy cells are killed as well.
 The specific combination of drugs will depend on the type of leukemia, your age, and condition.

-Blood transfusions—Healthy blood cells from a donor are given through an intravenous line (IV).
+—Healthy blood cells from a donor are given through an IV.
 This may be done if the leukemia is causing shortness of breath, fatigue, or severe bleeding.

 The therapy uses medications or substances made by the body to improve your body’s defense against cancer.
 This type of treatment is still fairly new and under investigation.
 Talk with you doctor about whether this treatment is an option for you and about clinical trials in your area.